Chocolate Mousse Pie

 Man-Made Tips

-Whiskey Is Optional: Whiskey adds subtle oak, vanilla, and caramel notes to the mousse.
+• Bourbon Is Optional: Bourbon adds subtle oak, vanilla, and caramel notes to the mousse.
 Leave it out for an equally rich alcohol-free version.

 More From Man-Made Pies